 Mix together the flour, baking powder, baking soda and salt.

 Melt the butter in a small saucepan over medium-high heat.
-Cook an additional 3 to 4 minutes, stirring constantly, until the butter has turned a light golden brown.
+Cook an additional 3 to 4 minutes, stirring constantly and swirling pan, until the butter has turned a light golden brown.
 Remove from heat and beat in the brown and white sugars.
 Let cool to room temperature.

 Bake 25- 30 minutes or until top is golden brown and toothpick inserted in center comes out clean.
 Cool on rack and cut into bars.
 Note: If you used glass, blondies should take about 35 minutes at 325F.
 For glass, it’s better to bake “low and slow”.